ech08ravo/2019C/Components.md

 A single component diagram cannot represent the entire system but a collection of diagrams is used to represent the whole.
 As such there are several Component Diagrams below illustrating this system.

-## Component Diagram 1 based on Use Case Scenario "Adaptive LD System"
+## Component Diagram 1 based on Use Case Scenario Adaptive LD System
 This Component Diagram shows the different layers that the system architecture is composed of and it was modelled based on the Use Case Scenario called "Adaptive LD System".
 The "Controller Layer" reflects the different human actors involved in decision-making processes (Instructors, Course Designer, Learner, System Designer) and also Stakeholders which do not appear in the Use Case because they do not interact with the system directly but are part of its architecture at a meta-level.
 The "Personalisation Layer" represents all the components within the Personalisation Engine and these components are the ones the engine feeds from to personalise content and also the human actors' input into the engine to set boundaries for course generation: Learning Objectives, Monitoring Needs, Pedagogical Patterns, and Monitorable Learning Scripts.
 The "Tools Layer" involves all the external tools the system feeds from to adapt content and it's composed of: the AI, the Web-search Engine and the Learning Analytics Platform.
 The "Product Layer" represents the Learning Environment which is the ultimate end-product the system generates.
 The "Data Layer" represents the components that are involved with tracking and storing xAPI and Cloud Repository.

 The Component Diagram based on the Use Case Scenario "Adaptive LD System" aligns with: